george-githinji/tarasila/README.md

 # Tarasila

-This is a set of pre-alpha modules aimed at high performace parsing and manipulation of biological sequences using the D programming language
+This is a set of pre-alpha modules aimed at high performace parsing and manipulation of biological sequences using the D programming language.
+Am actually using this repo to learn D!

 ## Compiling tarasila

-To compile tarasila a recent edition of the [D compiler][D] is needed:
+To compile tarasila, a recent edition of the [D compiler][D] is required:

     DMD64 D Compiler v2.057

 ## Platforms

-Tarasila is developed and tested on Mac OS X but it should build on Linux and Windows.
+The modules are developed and tested on Mac OS X but they should build on Linux and Windows.

 ## License